filiperomero2/ViralUnity/README.md

      --threads-total               Number of available threads for the entire workflow (Default = 1) -h, --help                    Show this help message and exit

 If all paths are correctly set, the script will generate a config file and run the snakemake metagenomics workflow.
-Briefly, the pipeline will perform data quality control (trimmomatic), taxonomic assignment (kraken2) and generate visualizations (krona).
+Briefly, the pipeline will perform data quality control (trimmomatic) (Illumina only), taxonomic assignment (kraken2) and generate visualizations (krona).

 #### Run